 Foo Fighters are massive.
-Last year they headlined Glastonbury and they’ve just been announced as headliners of the CalJam for 2018.
+Last year they headlined Glastonbury and this weekend they'll be closing out what is a mighty bill for Rockville in Florida.
 Everyone on the planet knows their name and can probably hum you at least three songs from memory, but even the most devoted superfans don’t know everything.
 To prove this, we’ve compiled a list of THIRTY SEVEN facts about the Foos for you to learn and impress your mates with at the next annual gathering of the Dave Grohl Appreciation Society.

 1) Dave Grohl’s first gig was The Jackson 5 at the Ohio State Fair.
 He was two.